-Cutting taxes can stimulate the economy; but, it must be done in the right way!
-Middle income families, say $75,000 to $125,000 in annual income, tend to be “Consumers”.
+Cutting taxes can stimulate the economy; but, they must be made the right way, they only boost the economy when they are for the middle class and small businesses!
+Middle income families, say $35,000 to $100,000 in annual income, tend to be “Consumers”.
 They would probably spend the additional tax savings, by patronizing small, local businesses.
 Higher income families, on the other hand, say upwards of $400,000 in income, tend to just “accumulate” additional money in investment accounts, since they already have enough to meet both essential and discretionary needs.

 The Trump Tax Plan seems intent on providing everyone something for nothing!
 Throughout the campaign, Trump vowed that his tax cuts would be “Tax Neutral”, meaning that there would not be an increase in the National Debt.
-Bipartisan tax groups, however, have suggested that his cuts would add somewhere between $7.5 and $8.5 trillion dollars to the National Debt, over ten years.
-As always with Trump: any and all ideas are vague, and subject to change!
+Bipartisan tax groups, however, have suggested that his cuts would increase the National Debt substantially over the next decade.
+As always with Trump: any and all of his comments are vague, and subject to change!
 Just be sure to read the fine print!

 Cuts in the Corporate Tax Rate, and Tax Holidays, as we have seen in the past, might just be used to: buy shares back, thus enhancing the stock price; increase stock dividends; and increase executives’ generally exorbitant salary and bonuses, which are based on that same share price.
+Lastly, being capital-intensive, large corporations tend to invest more in technology, further reducing their reliance on labor.
 Increasing employee wages, however, just never seems to come-up for consideration.

-Side-stepping TrumpCo’s “Alternative Facts”, tax neutral means one of three things: a cut in existing programs; other taxes and/or fees would offset the tax cuts; or the National Debt would be increased, which has been denied.
+Side-stepping Donald Trump’s “Alternative Facts”, tax neutral means one of three things: a cut in existing programs; other taxes and/or fees would offset the tax cuts; or the National Debt would be increased, which has been denied.
+But most tax analysts report that the current GOP Tax Plan, which was released Wednesday, was only an outline.
 So, where will they find the funding to re-fill this basket with “the loaves and the fishes”, over and over again?

 I have heard the term “Consumption Tax”, which Donald Trump seems to have taken from the GOP tax playbook.
 A consumption tax is basically a National Sales Tax, and it would just be added to the state sales tax on most purchases.
 A NST is regressive in the sense that it represents a greater portion of the middle income family’s disposable income.
 There might be some exemptions from the NST.
 In Florida, for instance, our State Sales Tax does exempt skyboxes and yachts, but just not toilet paper!

-By taking Affordable Health Care away from some 20 million previously-uninsured Americans, part of that funding might be used to finance the tax cuts.
+By taking Affordable Health Care away from some 20 million previously uninsured Americans, part of that funding might be used to finance the tax cuts.
 But again, the people at the lower-end suffer, as they must decide between going without health care again, or paying-up for it, if they have a serious illness.
-So once again, taking money away from the Consumers, slows–rather than boosts–the economy!
+This mens that taking money away from the Consumers, slows–rather than boosts–the economy!